AkumaVenom/Desktop-Pal-App-Win64/README.md

 Update v0.0.19.2a:

-- Added a "Windows Info Scan" Button: the ai in fed various info of your pc for example your PC's name and GPU info, system ram and internet connectivity ect.
+- Added a "Windows Info Scan" Button: the ai is fed various info of your pc for example your PC's name and GPU info, system ram and internet connectivity ect.

 - Removed Experimental Memory Prompt Input